iherman10/iherman10.github.io/_projects/air_quality_geo_experiments.md

     Geo experiment logic (source: Wayfair)
 </div>

-In 2017, Google published _Estimating Ad Effectiveness using Geo Experiments in a Time-Based Regression Framework_ (Kerman, Wang, Vaver), which outlines an approach using Time-Based Regression (TBR).
+In 2017, Google published _Estimating Ad Effectiveness using Geo Experiments in a Time-Based Regression Framework_ {% cite kerman2017geo %}, which outlines an approach using Time-Based Regression (TBR).
 This methodology models pre-treatment time series data to predict counterfactual outcomes, enabling estimation of cumulative treatment effects, even with as few as one test and one control region.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">